dlang-tour/core/public/content/en/basics.md

     auto c = &a // c is int* and contains address of a

-A new memory block on the heap is allocated using the `new` expression which returns a pointer to the managed
+A new memory block on the heap is allocated using the `new` expression, which returns a pointer to the managed
 memory:

     int* a = new int;